Disclaimer: Nothing's mine.

 He held his breath and turned his head until his cheek brushed hers.
 'If you're going to murder me like they would, can you do it at the end of our last time together?'

-She led him through the ice tunnels, striding across the glass-smooth surface in her boots like it was just carpet, drifting through melt-water-shaped ice-sculptures amidst endless hues of rippling blue.
+She led him through the ice tunnels, striding across the glass-smooth surface in her boots like it was soft carpet, drifting through endless hues of rippling blue ice sculptures.

 Harry picked his way after her, his fingers still caught in hers.
 'Were you planning on teaching me anything?'